agr01/SP_Messaging_App/readme.md

 C       C
 ```

-Below is a list of commands that spin up a simulated environment where you can test all of the functionality for yourself.
 This will require 6 separate terminals.

 For steps 1 and 2 open terminals in or change to the messaging-server directory: